Joanna Bourne

 In Real Life

-Joanna lives in the foothills of the Blue Ridge with her family, a medium-sized mutt, a faux Himalayan cat and a fish named Bait.
+Joanna lives in the foothills of the Blue Ridge with her family, a medium-sized mutt and a faux Himalayan cat.

 She writes Historical Romances set in England and France during the Napoleonic Wars.
 She's fascinated by that time and place - such passionate conviction and burning idealism ... and really sexy clothes.